Topic: Employee Recognition

 How do you measure the ROI of employee recognition?

-It can be challenging to measure the ROI of employee recognition, but it’s not impossible.
+It can be hard, but it is not impossible.
 For example, Navy Federal Credit Union measures employee experience every 18 months through an enterprise engagement survey, as well as more frequently with pulse surveys.

 Here are some ways to measure the ROI of employee recognition: